einsteinpy/einsteinpy/README.rst

 * Numba, for accelerating the code
 * EinsteinPy Geodesics, for calculating geodesics in Kerr geometries

-EinsteinPy is usually tested on Linux, Windows and OS X on Python 3.6, 3.7 and 3.8 against latest NumPy.
+EinsteinPy is usually tested on Linux, Windows and macOS on Python 3.7 and 3.8, against latest NumPy.

 ==============  ===============  ===================
 Platform        Site             Status